 Arkansas Black Apple

-A favorite across the nation, this heritage apple's dark red fruit turns nearly blackish when it's fully ripe, and its tart flavor mellows in storage.
+A favorite across the nation, this vintage apple's dark red fruit turns nearly blackish when it's fully ripe, and its tart flavor mellows and develops its bright, aromatic sweetness in storage.
+Best eating is after 90 days, and fruit will keep its firm texture for months.
+Originally identified in the 1870's in Bentonville, AR, and thought to be a seedling of Winesap heritage.
 Good for eating, keeping, and cidermaking!

-Ripening late in the season, Arkansas Black is an reliable producer and is somewhat resistant to cedar-apple rust and fireblight.
-Its mid-late bloom makes it a good pollinizer for all but the earliest-blooming varieties.
-Considered a low-chill variety needing only 500-600 chill hours.
+Ripening late in the season, Arkansas Black is an reliable producer and is resistant to cedar-apple rust and fireblight, but can have problems with scab.
+Considered a low-chill variety needing only 500-600 chill hours, and tolerant of hotter locations.
 On MM106 semi-dwarf rootstock.

 Sun: Full Sun